quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 but not enough to fully establish a connection using that version.

+## Connections and Version Negotiation

+QUIC connections are shared state between a client and a server {{INV}}.
+The compatible version negotiation mechanism defined in this document (see
+{{compat-vn}}) operates inside of a QUIC connection; i.e., the packets with the original version are part of the same connection as the packets with the negotiated version.
+On the other hand, the incompatible version negotiation mechanism, which leverages QUIC Version Negotiation packets (see
+{{incompat-vn}}) conceptually operates across two QUIC connections: one before the Version Negotiation packet, and a distinct connection after.

 ## Incompatible Version Negotiation {#incompat-vn}

 The server starts incompatible version negotiation by sending a VN packet,